apache/nifi-minifi-cpp/METRICS.md

 Currently LogMetricsPublisher and PrometheusMetricsPublisher are available that can be configured as metrics publishers.
 C2 metrics are published through C2 specific properties, see [C2 documentation](C2.md) for more information on that.

 The LogMetricsPublisher serializes all the configured metrics into a json output and writes the json to the MiNiFi logs periodically.
-LogMetricsPublisher follows the conventions of the C2 metrics, and all information is present in those metrics, including string data, is present in the log metrics as well.
+LogMetricsPublisher follows the conventions of the C2 metrics, and all information that is present in those metrics, including string data, is present in the log metrics as well.
 An example log entry may look like the following:

     [2023-03-09 15:04:32.268] [org::apache::nifi::minifi::state::LogMetricsPublisher] [info] {"LogMetrics":{"RepositoryMetrics":{"flowfile":{"running":"true","full":"false","size":"0"},"provenance":{"running":"true","full":"false","size":"0"}}}}